Random Group Generator

 Generate pairs

-The tool shuffles the list and returns clean two-person pairings.
+The pair maker shuffles the list and returns clean random pairs.

 3. 3